Lora2372/Platformer/README.md

 Your operative system shouldn't matter for as long as you have Java, although I'm developing it in Windows it should work fine in Linux as well.

-(To be continued as I learn more about what you might need and how to more easily implement means of you to test the project.)
+(To be continued as I learn more about what you might need and how to more easily implement means for you to test the project.)